Medically Reviewed

 • Oppositional defiant disorder—problems with emotional regulation; harsh, inconsistent, and neglectful parenting; reduced basal cortisol reactivity; and abnormalities in the prefrontal cortex and amygdala are possible risk factors and causes of ODD.1

-• Conduct disorder—difficult temperament as an infant; below average intelligence; abusive and/or inconsistent parenting; exposure to violence; relatives with conduct disorder, depression, alcohol abuse, bipolar disorder, schizophrenia, or ADHD; and structural and functional differences in the ventral prefrontal cortex and amygdala are possible causes and risk factors for conduct disorder.1
+• Conduct disorder—difficult temperament as an infant; below average intelligence; abusive and/or inconsistent parenting; exposure to violence; relatives with conduct disorder, depression, alcohol addiction, bipolar disorder, schizophrenia, or ADHD; and structural and functional differences in the ventral prefrontal cortex and amygdala are possible causes and risk factors for conduct disorder.1

 • Kleptomania—relatives with obsessive-compulsive disorder and substance use disorders may be a risk factor for kleptomania.1

-Co-Occurring Impulse Control Disorders and Substance Abuse
+Co-Occurring Impulse Control and Substance Use Disorders

 Impulse control disorders and substance use disorders frequently co-occur.
 Studies have found that:6